mapeditor/tiled/docs/manual/using-commands.rst

 -  **Name**: The name of the command as it will be shown in the drop down list, so you can easily identify it.
--  **Command**: The actual shell command to execute.
-This usually starts with an executable program followed by arguments.
+-  **Executable**: The executable for the actual shell command to execute.
+You can either write your own executable or browse your own executable in case it's not in the system path.
 You can use the following variables:

    -  ``%mapfile`` is replaced with the current maps full path.